 All NEOs, except the Chief Executive Officer, participate in the Company's registered and supplementary retirement plans (together the "Pension Plans").
 The registered retirement plan in which Messrs.
-Louis-Philippe Carrière and Dino Dello Sbarba and Ms. Gaétane Wagner participate is a Non-Contributory Canadian Registered Defined Benefit Pension Plan, and the registered retirement plan in which Mr. Terry Brockman participates is a Contributory 401(K) pension plan registered in the US.
-The supplementary retirement plan for each eligible NEO is a Canadian non-registered Executive Supplementary Retirement Pension Plan providing pension benefits in excess of the benefits provided under the applicable registered retirement plan.
+Louis-Philippe Carrière, Dino Dello Sbarba and Lorenzo Spinelli participate is a Non-Contributory Canadian Registered Defined Benefit Pension Plan and the registered retirement plan in which Mr. Terry Brockman participates is a Contributory 401(K) pension plan registered in the US.
+The supplementary retirement plan for each eligible NEO is either a Canadian or a US non-registered Executive Supplementary Retirement Pension Plan providing pension benefits in excess of the benefits provided under the applicable registered retirement plan.